docker-training/suggested-solutions/primers/strigo-intro.md

     ![""](../primers/images/screen-switch-nodes.png)/

+    **At the start of your workshop, it's a good idea to check your connection to all your nodes.** If any of them are unresponsive, your instructor can replace them through the student admin panel.

 ## Connection Information

-1. To the right of the drop down menu, there is a gear shift symbol.
+1. To the right of the drop down menu, there is a gear symbol.
 Click on it then on the `Machine Info` tab in order to get information about this node:

     ![""](../primers/images/screen-machine-info.png)/